Relieve Traumatic Stress: Trauma Therapy Tools To Help In Times Of Stress

 Trauma can be seen as a deep emotional response to a devastating event, like a crime, abuse, accident, war, natural disaster, or the death of a loved one.
-After a traumatic event, many people move forward without any long-lasting effects, but others face challenges like flashbacks, unpredictable emotions, and physical symptoms.
+After a traumatic event, many people move forward without any long-lasting effects, but other trauma survivors face challenges like flashbacks, unpredictable emotions, and physical symptoms.

 If you are living with the effects of trauma, various strategies can help you manage symptoms during times of stress.
 For instance, you might try containment, body scan meditation, self-care, and leaning on your support system.
 Working with a therapist can also empower you to work through the effects of traumatic experiences.